Shadow and Bone release date: Cast, trailer, plot and how to watch Netflix adaptation

 Shadow and Bone trailer

-On 30th March, Netflix dropped a brand new full-length trailer for Shadow and Bone ahead of its release the following month, introducing Jessie Mei Li as Alina Starkov, the orphan soldier whose undiscovered power to manipulate light makes her a crucial weapon to General Kirigan (Ben Barnes) and his army in their fight against the human-eating monsters.
+Netflix dropped a brand new full-length trailer in March for Shadow and Bone ahead of its release the following month, introducing Jessie Mei Li as Alina Starkov, the orphan soldier whose undiscovered power to manipulate light makes her a crucial weapon to General Kirigan (Ben Barnes) and his army in their fight against the human-eating monsters.

 The trailer follows another clip, released in February, which teased the Grishaverse world, as well as a teaser last week, in which Baghra (Zoe Wanamaker) teaches Alina Starkov (Jessie Mei Li) to "bring the light".